4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/FindOneAndUpdate.md

 * session (MongoDB\Driver\Session): Client session.

-  Sessions are not supported for server versions < 3.6.

 * sort (document): Determines which document the operation modifies if the query selects multiple documents.